What Can Your Online Shop Do for the Chinese New Year?

 When people head to the Internet to rant and rave, they are often looking for a genuine interaction from someone who cares about their problem.
 Remember, tip #1 (staying cool) is ideally meant for both parties, but realistically, it's only really expected from the professional (i.e. your business).

 Even if you can't help them, it pays to be positive and empathetic.
-If need be, apologise for the problem even if you don’t necessarily think it’s your fault.
+If appropriate, apologise for the problem, even if you don’t necessarily think it’s your fault.
 Sometimes, apologising for any confusion or simply for the fact that they have to go through this inconvenience is a great way to show empathy.

 Since someone has already engaged with you through their feedback, look at it as a way to frame your own spin on things without appearing conceited.
 Don't disregard them or change the subject without actually addressing their concerns, or it will seem like you just want to get rid of them.
 This can take some care and practice to get right, but it's worthwhile to learn how.

 Now we know how to avoid negative online reviews and how to respond to them.
-We shouldn’t forget the fact that useful bad reviews exist and that they can be used to your advantage.
+We shouldn’t forget the fact that “useful bad reviews” do exist and that they can be used to your advantage.

 If you receive enough shop reviews that criticise your customer service, it might be time to do some soul-searching.
 These are the reviews that will make your business suffer.
 Many shoppers don’t have a problem paying a little more for a product if they know that the shop’s customer service is there to work with them, not against them.